JanHett/spice/README.md

 ### N-Dimensional Container [`nd_vector`](https://janhett.github.io/spice/classspice_1_1nd__vector__impl_3_01_dimensions_00_01_t_00_01true_01_4.html)

 Imagine a version of `std::vector` made for storing multidimensional data.

+#### Motivation

 Sure, you can nest classic vectors, but each level of nesting will incur an overhead of indirection.
-The other alternative is to use a single vector and access elements like this: `vec[x + y * line_length]`.
+The other alternative is to use a single vector and access elements like this: `vec[x + y * width]`.
 Maybe that's fine for 2D structures if you're used to it, but (IMHO) it gets unwieldy and error-prone quickly.

-Imagine having to index into a three dimensional structure with `vec[x * pixel_size + y * line_length * pixel_size + z]`.
+With only one additional dimension (for a total of three, i.e. an image), the expression to index into the structure becomes `vec[x * pixel_size + y * width * pixel_size + z]` and with four (e.g. frame number, width, heigh, colour) this style produces this mad, 87 characters long expression: `vec[frame * width * height * pixel_size + x * pixel_size + y * width * pixel_size + z]`.

+#### Basic Usage

-Instead, here's how to create a 3D `nd_vector`:
+Here's how to create a 3D `nd_vector` with spice:

 ```c++
 spice::nd_vector<float, 3> three_d({100, 200, 100});
 ```

-You can access elements via the subscript operator, the call operator or the `at` member function:
+You can access elements via the subscript operator, the call operator or the `at` member function (use the latter to get bounds checking):

 ```c++
 //                           x   y   z